 We’ve used Aftershockz products over the years and the technology is uncanny.
 While the sound quality and aspects such as bass don’t measure up to traditional headphones, it’s surprisingly good.
 They are mainly marketed as a way to jog or cycle safely while still listening to music or hearing navigation prompts, but they also do a great job as a way to take calls while keeping your hands free.

 So they’re great for work environments where you need to hear everyone else but also don’t want your audio to bother other people.
 A very neat gadget overall!

 OK, now we are probably cheating for real.
 Aren’t Apple’s own AirPods Pro just wireless Bluetooth buds?
 Well, yes.
 Also no.

 Thanks to Apple’s fantastic “transparency mode” you can easily hear what’s going on around you while using the AirPods Pro.
 Alternatively, you can simply use just a single unit.
 The other will just stay switched off in the charging case.
 Both units have microphones, so either will do.

 The brilliance here comes from the choices you have since you can switch from transparent mode to noise cancellation instantly.
 You also get the best integration with iPhone imaginable and benefit from virtually lag-free audio.

 The only real downside is the limited playback time of 4.5 hours.
 But if you don’t mind swapping between the left and right unit during the day you’ll get 24 hours total via the charging case.
 So it will do in a pinch!

-Any one of these bluetooth headsets would be a fine addition to your iPhone, but we’d like to hear your own suggestions in the comments below as well.
-Why are you looking for a headset specifically and do people give you funny looks when you’re apparently talking to yourself?
+Any one of these Bluetooth headsets would be a fine addition to your iPhone, but we’d like to hear your suggestions in the comments below as well.
+Why are you looking for a headset specifically and do people give you funny looks when you appear to be talking to yourself?